justquery-me/justqueryme/README.md

 SELECT SUM(SALES) FROM SALES WHERE SALES_DATE BETWEEN ...
 AND ...
 GROUP BY ...

-## A VERY simple idea of architecture until we have more time to do the "real thing"
+## A VERY simple idea of architecture until we have more time to document the "real thing"

 - NLP Processor
 Current plans involve using google's SyntaxNet (https://github.com/tensorflow/models/tree/master/syntaxnet) to parse the POS tags.